YoussefElHassani/Simulation-of-smart-oxygen-concentrator-network/README.md

     $ jupyter notebook
     ```

+7. Open solution.ipynb to view the solution

-7. When you're done working on the project, you can deactivate the virtual environment by running the following command:
+8. When you're done working on the project, you can deactivate the virtual environment by running the following command:

     ```
     $ deactivate